zxc916684603/ecs/intl.en-US/Pricing/Pay-As-You-Go.md

 -   Billing method change:

     Instances, system disks, and data disks support switching from Pay-As-You-Go billing to Subscription billing.
-For more information, see [Switch from Pay-As-You-Go to subscription](intl.en-US/Pricing/Limits.md#).
+For more information, see [Switch from Pay-As-You-Go to Subscription billing](intl.en-US/Pricing/Limits.md#).

 ## Payment methods {#section_igl_wcg_c2b .section}